aaronbrezel/mcp-census/README.md

 This repo was built for the [Gradio/Hugging Face Agents MCP Hackathon](https://huggingface.co/Agents-MCP-Hackathon).
 It relies on [`smolagents`](https://github.com/huggingface/smolagents) and [`gradio`](https://github.com/gradio-app/gradio).
 It pulls heavily from the lovely [smolagents](https://huggingface.co/agents-course) and [mcp](https://huggingface.co/learn/mcp-course/unit0/introduction) courses published by Hugging Face.

 This project is a work in progress.
+A deployed version of the mcp server is available at [https://agents-mcp-hackathon-hackathon-census-mcp-server.hf.space/](https://agents-mcp-hackathon-hackathon-census-mcp-server.hf.space/) while we work on deploying the agent.

 ## Quickstart